BrowserWorks/website/src/content/docs/blog/waterfox-in-partnership-with-fastly.md

 For us, this is a huge step in our mission to make Waterfox one of the most privacy-respecting browsers out there.
 Your data belongs to you, and we'll keep working nonstop to protect it.
 Teaming up with Fastly brought some serious privacy superpowers to the table.
 We can't wait for you to try it out!

 ​
-Let us know what you think once DNS over Oblivious DNS rolls out in the next Waterfox update.
+Over the weekend, DNS over Oblivious DNS infrastructure was migrated over to Fastly.
 And as always, keep spreading the word to anyone who cares about internet privacy in this age of surveillance.
 We've got your back!
 ​
 ## FAQ